 Most degree programs require 122 credits, but some require more.
 The BSED degree, for example, requires 130 credits.
 Most academic programs contain the following elements:

-- GENERAL EDUCATION – a broad overview of the curriculum taken in the first two years of study.
-All students must complete the General Education requirements which are organized into four Study Areas and four Skill Areas.
+- GENERAL EDUCATION – The General Education Program embraces four Study Areas and four Skill Areas.
+A total of 44-46 credits of general education studies, not including the foreign language requirement, must be completed as a part of all baccalaureate degrees.
+Click here for more detail on the General Education Program and a listing of the appropriate course choices linked in the relevant area.
 The intention of General Education is to allow exploration of many disciplines in the interest of developing a well-rounded person who can function at a high level in today’s society.

 MAJOR – in-depth study of one discipline required of all students.
 Requirements for each major are listed in the undergraduate catalog.